logicalclocks/hops-docs/docs/user_guide/tensorflow/experiment.rst

 Running the TensorFlow code
 ---------------------------

 After defining the training code and the hyperparameter combinations the next step is to start the actual training.
-This is done using the *tflauncher* module from the hops python library.
+This is done using the *experiment* module from the hops python library.

 ::

-    from hops import tflauncher
+    from hops import experiment
-    tflauncher.launch(spark, training, args_dict_grid)
+    experiment.launch(spark, training, args_dict_grid)

-Its input argument is simply the `spark` SparkSession object, which is automatically created when the first cell is evaluated in the notebook, in addition to the wrapper function and the dictionary with the hyperparameters. `tflauncher.launch` will simply run the wrapper function and inject the value of each hyperparameter that you have specified.
+Its input argument is simply the `spark` SparkSession object, which is automatically created when the first cell is evaluated in the notebook, in addition to the wrapper function and the dictionary with the hyperparameters. `experiment.launch` will simply run the wrapper function and inject the value of each hyperparameter that you have specified.

 Working with TensorBoard
 ########################

-When you run your job using tflauncher, TensorBoard will be started automatically.
+When you run your job using experiment, TensorBoard will be started automatically.
 To interact with TensorBoard, import the tensorboard module from the hops python library.
 In addition to writing summaries and your TensorBoard events of course.

 ::